Ahad-Dngwala/vendorBridge-OddoHackathon/README.md

 ## 🌟 Overview

-**VendorBridge** is a comprehensive, role-based procurement management platform that digitizes and automates the entire procurement lifecycle — from vendor onboarding and RFQ generation to quotation comparison, manager approvals, purchase order generation, and invoice management.
+**Vendorland** is a comprehensive, role-based procurement management platform that digitizes and automates the entire procurement lifecycle — from vendor onboarding and RFQ generation to quotation comparison, manager approvals, purchase order generation, and invoice management.

 ### Key Features